All Products

 image

-As shown in the figure, an IPsec-VPN connection is established between the strongSwan device and the VPN gateway.
+As shown in the figure, an IPsec-VPN connection is successfully established between the strongSwan device and the VPN gateway.

-5. Test the connectivity
+5. Verify connectivity

-Test the connectivity between the strongSwan device and the VPC:
+Verify connectivity between the strongSwan device and the VPC: